ai4os/ai4-docs/source/user/overview/auth.rst

 Authentication
 ==============

+To proceed with creating an account, you need to be a member of one of the following
+projects:

+* `AI4EOSC <https://ai4eosc.eu/>`__: AI for the European Open Science Cloud
+* `iMagine <https://imagine-ai.eu/>`__: Imaging data and services for aquatic science

+If you are not a member of them, consider joining by applying to the *Open calls for external usecases*.
+More information about the Calls can be found in their respective homepages.

+Once you are a member of either platform, you can proceed to create an account.
 The authentication for the AI4OS stack depends on the platform it is deployed.
 Current supported platforms use the following Identity providers:

 * **AI4EOSC**: :ref:`EGI Check-In (prod)  <user/overview/auth:EGI Check-In (prod)>`